2kunal6/MLadapters/docs/API.md

 The adapters are written for Classification, Clustering, Regression and Metrics from the various models in scikit-learn.

-The following sections give all the information about the various algorithm implemented in the project.
+The following sections give all the information about the various algorithm implemented in the project and all the model can be accessed by
+#### self.model.<function_name>

 # Classification